SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 The **first string** will contain the **words** you will be looking for, separated by a **space**.

-All **strings after that** will contain sentences, which you have to check, and count how many times each of the specified words was present.
+All **strings after that** will contain sentences, in which you have to check, and count how many times each of the specified words was present.

 Print out **how many** times each of the specified words occured.